How to rebrand a cultural institution? Celebrate convergence not difference through experience and participation

 The introduction of scale as a key design element enabled the brand to either lead the way or take a more recessive role.
 And with a new set of motion behaviours, colours and typefaces, the celebration of art could be made more engaging for all.

 The brand experience

-The brand launched in October 2021 when the museum reopened after the global pandemic lockdown.
+The brand launched when the museum reopened after the global pandemic lockdown.